 A good couch doesn't let you down.
 If the world slowly disappears when you take a seat on a seriously sagging sofa, it's time to fix that favorite piece of furniture.
-The frame could be bent, or the wood joints may have splintered from hard use or age.
-After spending some time investigating, a broken couch can be corrected by applying a few tried and true techniques paired with the right tools.
+The wood joints may have splintered from hard use or age.
+After spending some time investigating, you can fix a broken couch by applying a few tried and true techniques paired with the right tools.

 Frame Function and Faults

 To fix a sagging couch, you first have to understand how a frame comes together.
 Get a look at your specific couch frame online or simply turn the hulking piece of furniture over and investigate the issue yourself.
 The underside of the couch may have a thin layer of fabric.
 Feel your way along the spines of the frame until you find wobbling or broken pieces.